Frugal Tuesday – Making Household Cleaners

 Bathroom Cleaner

-• Mix water and baking soda to form a pste to scrub fixtures and tile.
+• Mix water and baking soda to form a paste to scrub fixtures and tile.

 • Sprinkle baking soda into toilet bowl, add vinegar, and clean with a toilet brush.